Frequently asked questions

 What is your favourite book by someone else?

 I don’t read a lot of kids’ books.
 I worry about picking up ideas without realising it.
-While I was writing the Dragonkeeper series, I particularly avoided reading other books about dragons.
+While I was writing the Dragonkeeper series, I particularly avoided reading other books about dragons!
 My favourite book that kids’ might have read is definitely Lord of the Rings.

 Can you come to visit my school?